Human Factors is a blog focusing on public health, immunisation, human behaviour, health communication and academia.

-I am a behavioural scientist specialising in risk communication.
-My research has mostly focused on vaccine hesitancy, communication and policy and have done some work in environmental health risk communication.
+I am a social scientist specialising in vaccination.
+My research has mostly focused on vaccine uptake, policy and programmes and I have done some research and teaching in health risk communication.
 I have a background in public health, nursing and midwifery with a Master of Public Health (1998) and PhD (2003) from the University of Sydney.
 My PhD focused on how different parties to debates about vaccination advance their arguments.

-I am married with two children and live in Sydney.
-I sing jazz and opera, play guitar and mountain dulcimer and love cycling and bushwalking.
+I am married with two adult children.
+We live in Dharug country in Western Sydney.
+I have done some opera singing and have sung in various bands over the years including rock and jazz.
+I play guitar and mountain dulcimer and love cycling, roller-skating and bush-walking.

-I pay respects to the traditional owners of the lands on which I write this blog, the Gandangara and Gadigal peoples, and to elders past, present and future.
+I acknowledge the traditional owners of the lands on which I write this blog, the Gadigal and Dharug peoples, and pay respect to elders past, present and future.